oamat/hyperledgerFabric/README.md

 # Hyperledger Fabric Projects
 Several BlockChain projects developed with the Hyperledger Fabric BlockChain implementation (ChainCode, composer, nodejs).

+You can find other readme in any folder (project).

 -----------------------------------------------
 # How can I download a folder of this git repo